-This fourth ETS Talks aims to highlight the importance of the EU ETS in addressing the negative environmental impacts associated with air travel and maritime transport.
+An online workshop organised by ZERO explored the importance of the EU Emissions Trading System in addressing the negative environmental impacts of air travel and maritime transport.

-What would be the best way forward for the maritime ETS?
+And what would be the best way forward for the maritime sector?